 Nest 2nd Generation Learning Thermostat

-It’s questionable whether Nest will continue to sell the second generation of their product, but as of writing (May, 2018), Nest second generation and Nest third generation are both available on the market.
+It’s questionable whether Nest will continue to sell the second generation of their product, but as of writing, Nest second generation and Nest third generation are both available on the market.

 It raises the question which one to buy, and although most people would prefer the newest product to experience new features, Nest has established a reputation of upholding the earlier versions of their products.
 Let’s not forget that the original Nest 1st generation still receives regular updates, so it should be the same for the Nest thermostat 2nd generation.
 Having said that, what should trigger consumers into spending more money to buy the third generation Nest?